EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 targetting the standard will be enough to get programs/proofs that can be interpreted the the three tools.

+- Claude Stolze started working on an specification of the underlying set theory of the B method.
+The first goal of this work is to give a clear understanding of this typed set theory and to see how to formalize its structure into the Dedukti system.

 **Lunches and dinners**

 All meals will be taken at the restaurant of the hôtel except the dinner on Sunday 16 October which will be at the [Restaurant du Sô](https://restaurantduso.fr/), 400 m from the hotel La Résidence.